MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

+Buckets:
-We used GCP buckets for initally storring the data.
-However we quickly ran out of credits and hence decided to switch to google drive for data storage instead.
+We used GCP buckets for initally storeing the data.
+However we quickly ran out of credits and hence had to create a new bucket containg the same data but with a different billing account.
+Furthermore we also used buckets for storring checkpoints.

+Build:
+Images are build using cloud build.

+Triggers:
+In order to automatically build images triggers are used to connect the github repository to google cloud

+Containers:
+Images are stored in containers

+Run:
+Models are deployed using google Run

 ### Question 18